AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 What am I?"
 ```

-if they find the answer pretty quickly they see the room before
+if they find the answer pretty quickly they see the room before them and a spiraling staircase leading up.
+In this room they find a grand desk and living quarters.
+If they don't spring for

 Level 1: The Fungus Infested Chamber

 - The first level is shrouded in an eerie mist with eerie glowing mushrooms.